Volue-Public/energy-mesh-python/docs/source/installation.rst

 Version compatibility
 =====================

-The Mesh Python SDK will perform the version compatibility check when connecting to the Mesh server.
+The Mesh Python SDK will perform the version compatibility check:
+- when connecting to the Mesh server for the synchronous code
+- when creating a Mesh session for the asynchronous code

-It will ask the server for its version number and will validate it according to the rules found in the :doc:`versions` section.
+The Mesh Python SDK will ask the server for its version number and will validate it according to the rules found in the :doc:`versions` section.

 The Mesh server will also perform the version compatibility check based on the version sent by the Mesh Python SDK in the gRPC request metadata.